 Step 5.
 Now, click on Troubleshoot Problems.

 Step 6.
-Lastly, find Network Adapter from the list of devices and click on Run the Troubleshooter to begin diagnosing your computer’s problem.
+Lastly, find the Network Adapter from the list of devices and click on Run the Troubleshooter to diagnose your computer’s problem.

-After that, wait for the Windows Troubleshooter to finish scanning your computer and restart it.
-Now, connect to your network connection and see if the issue on proxy settings is already resolved.
+After that, please wait for the Windows Troubleshooter to finish scanning your computer and restart it.
+Now, connect to your network and see if the issue on proxy settings is already resolved.

 Method 3: Disable Proxy Server Settings

-As seen on the warning message, the network’s proxy settings error occurs as Windows could not detect your proxy server’s settings.
-Now, you can still use your network connection without proxy servers and your internet would still work.
+The warning message shows that the network’s proxy settings error occurs as Windows could not detect your proxy server’s settings.
+Now, you can still use your network connection without proxy servers, and your internet will still work.

-Temporarily, you can try disabling your proxy server and see if the warning message would go away.
+Temporarily, you can disable your proxy server and see if the warning message goes away.

 Step 1.
-On your computer, press on Windows Key + I to open Windows Settings.
+Press the Windows Key + I to open Windows Settings on your computer.